Homeostatic Adaptation of Optimal Population Codes under Metabolic Stress

 \subsection{Spike train statistics}

 In simulation, we input a deterministic spike and probe the probability of responding spiking output under different configurations, including synaptic conductance, membrane leaky channel conductance, and resting potential.
 This simulation characterizes the neuron excitability under different conditions.
 However, profiling this excitability curve does not directly provide the variance of output firing rate required in modeling Fisher information in our framework.
-To address this limitation, we mathematically derived the variance of output firing rate based on the following assumptions: \begin{itemize} \item The response output spikings are independent. \item The input spikes follow Poisson distribution with a rate $\lambda \in \mathbb{R}$. \item The variance of the firing probability $\sigma^2_F$ can be approximated by a parabola of the mean $\mu_F$ : $\sigma^2_F \approx \eta_\kappa \mu_F (1-\mu_F)$. \end{itemize} Based on these assumptions, we define the probability distribution of input spikes $K$ as:
+To address this limitation, we mathematically derived the variance of output firing rate based on the following assumptions: \begin{itemize} \item The response output spikings are independent. \item The input spikes follow Poisson distribution with a rate $\lambda \in \mathbb{R}$. \item The variance of the spike count $\sigma^2_F$ can be approximated by a parabola of the mean $\mu_F$ : $\sigma^2_F \approx \eta_\kappa \mu_F (1-\mu_F)$. \end{itemize} Based on these assumptions, we define the probability distribution of input spikes $K$ as:

 In other word, $K \sim \textit{Pois}(\lambda T)$, where $T$ is a given time window.
-Since our simulation input is a single input, we can estimate the mean and variance of the firing probability $F$ by the following empirical distribution:
+Since our simulation input is a single input, we can estimate the mean and variance of spike count $F$ by the following empirical distribution:

 It should be noted that the number of output spikes $k$ in the simulation is typically less than $3$.
 Then the total output spike counts $O$ is:

 where $F_i$ is a realization of $F$ and $F_i$ corresponds to $i$-th spike in the input spiking train.
 Based on this model, we can calculate the expectation and variance of $O$ by